-- A completed copy of the Student Affairs Administration Contract (available in the
+- Acknowledge the Student Affairs Administration Contract (available in the online application)

 - Review the American College Personnel Association (ACPA) Statement of Ethical Principles and Standards before signing the contract.
-By completing this contract, you agree, if admitted to the program, to abide by the professional standards of social work as set forth by this Statement of Ethical Principles and Standards.
+By completing this contract, you agree, if admitted to the program, to abide by the professional standards of student affairs professionals as set forth by this Statement of Ethical Principles and Standards.